Darrell Thompson: College career

 While at Minnesota, he was the starting running back for all four years and became the first Big Ten running back to rush for more than 1,000 yards as a freshman and as a sophomore.
-He is the university's all-time leader in career rushing yards, attempts, all-purpose yards, touchdowns and holds the record for longest run from scrimmage at 98 yards.
-He was then selected by the Green Bay Packers in the first round of the 1990 NFL Draft in April 1990.
+He finished his career as the university's all-time leader in career rushing yards, attempts, all-purpose yards, touchdowns and holds the record for longest run from scrimmage at 98 yards.
+He was then selected by the Green Bay Packers in the first round of the 1990 NFL draft in April 1990.